 What is Collaborative Divorce?

-Collaborative divorce attorneys encourage and equip you—as a separating couple—to work together to reach the best plan for your future, rather than engage in an exhausting and seemingly endless fight.
+Collaborative divorce attorneys encourage and equip you to work together to reach the best plan for your future, rather than engage in an exhausting and seemingly endless fight.
 This approach addresses all the same issues as those discussed during a traditional divorce, including:

 - Child custody and visitation rights

 - Child support